-Alternative G includes spring and fall HFEs; HFEs for up to 336 hr (2 weeks); proactive spring HFEs tested in high-volume years; and monthly volumes varying only in response to runoff forecast and other requirements.
-This alternative has more extended low flows and fewer extended high flows than Alternative A. The model results for each of the metrics, as well as the overall score for Alternative G, are presented in Table G-26.
+Alternative G includes spring and fall HFEs; HFEs can extend for up to 336 hours (2 weeks); proactive spring HFEs are tested in high-volume years; and monthly volumes vary only in response to runoff forecast and other requirements.
+This alternative has more extended low flows and fewer extended high flows than Alternative A. The model results for each of the metrics, as well as the overall score for this alternative, are presented in Table G-26.